-During the year one Director afforded loans totalling £245,000 (2022: £300,000) to the Company to support short-term cash flow.
+During the year one Director afforded loans totalling £Nil (2023: £245,000) to the Company to support short-term cash flow.
 These loans were unsecured and at 0% interest.
-As at the year end, disclosed within other creditors, the Company owed this Director £Nil (2022: £Nil).
-The loans were converted into donations during the 2023 financial year apart from £60,000 which was repaid.
-This Director provided additional donations totalling £679,500 (2022: £305,000).
+As at the year end, disclosed within other creditors, the Company owed this Director £Nil (2023: £Nil).
+The loans were converted into donations during the 2023 financial year.